 - In a book on goals and tracking that you purchase

-- On a printed PDF
+- On a printed PDF, like the one below.

 I’ve tried many different ways and use a combination depending on what I’m tracking.
 Currently, I write in my journal and combine a tracking sheet so I can see how I’m doing.